Basic Pinewood Derby Car Building Instructions

 head and remove the two burrs.
 Next, tilt the file a few degrees and

-press the file against the axle head to give it a slight taper.
+press the file against the axle head to give the head a slight taper.
 This

 will reduce the contact area between the axle head and wheel giving you

 5. Polish the axles.
 You will need 400 grit and 1200 grit sandpaper and a polishing paste.
 See our full instructions for polishing the axles.

 Mount each wheel on one of the axles that you prepared in the above step then spin the wheel.

 Reject it if the wheel noticeably wobbles from side to side or if it only spins for a few seconds.
 Roll each wheel on a flat, dry, clean surface.
 The wheel should roll in a straight line and not wobble.
 Reject any that follow a curved path or that wobble.

 You can make the wheels faster by sanding the tread area to remove high marks and other imperfections and by removing the step from the outer hub (removing the hub step may be illegal in some pinewood derby races).
 We have wheels with these modifications already made to them.
 See our wheels or you can do it yourself with our tools.
 Remove the step from the outer hub with the Pro Hub Shaver.
 Sand the wheel tread with the Pro Wheel Mandrel.
 Polish the wheel hub bore with the Pro Bore Polisher and wax the hub bore with the Pro Bore Wax.

 Design your Pinewood Derby CarThe first step is to have fun thinking up a car design.
 Don’t limit your imagination, but keep in mind that the more complicated the design, the harder it will be to shape your car.
 Very few races allow a car longer than the standard 7" block length so don't add anything to either end of the car.
 Your pinewood derby car should be under 4" high to clear the finish timers at the end of the track (some rules restrict the height to 3").
 Check your race rules for other restrictions.